Talking to Children in the Wake of Tragedy

 Dean Clinic Child Psychiatrist Bhawani Ballamudi offers advice on how to talk with children about tragedies and natural disasters

 When school shootings or other national tragedies occur, we are all left saddened and scared.
-Events like the Newtown school shooting, the Oklahoma City tornadoes or the Boston Marathon bombings also bring up a lot of questions, including, how do I talk to my child about what happened?
+Events like mass shootings, the Paris attacks and natural disasters also bring up a lot of questions, including, how do I talk to my child about what happened?

 Reassurance is key.
 Kids need to feel safe.